In this article, we will be discussing the production of gastric mucus in the stomach.

 Control of Secretion

 Much like the control of salivary secretions, the gastric secretions (including mucus secretion) is largely controlled by neural influences.
-An increase in mucus production is signalled by a stimulation of the Vagus nerve and is mediated by prostaglandins.
+An increase in mucus production is signalled by a stimulation of the Vagus nerve (Cranial nerve 10) and is mediated by prostaglandins.
 The cells respond to external factors such as mechanical stress and elements of the cephalic and gastric digestion phases by increasing mucus productions as required.
 In healthy patients, there is always a thick mucus layer to protect the stomach from auto-digestion.

 Clinical Relevance – Peptic Ulcer Disease